open-policy-agent/opa/docs/docs/cicd.md

 # Using OPA in CI/CD Pipelines

-OPA is an great tool for implementing policy-as-code guardrails in
+OPA is a great tool for implementing policy-as-code guardrails in
 <abbr title="continuous integration/continuous deployment">CI/CD</abbr>
 pipelines.
 With OPA, you can automatically verify configurations, validate outputs, and enforce organizational policies before code reaches production.
 OPA